 You now know the basics of posting a job on Facebook!
 But is that all you need to know about how to recruit on the platform?

-To ensure that you are optimizing your recruitment ads and posts to their full potential, you should track metrics and use data-driven recruitment tactics.
-However, this is virtually impossible if you haven’t used the platform (or one similar) yet.
+To ensure that you are optimizing your recruitment ads and posts to their full potential, you should identify and track metrics, using data-driven recruitment tactics.
+However, this is virtually impossible if you haven’t used the platform (or a similar one) yet.

-To get started optimizing for job ads on Facebook, there are some recruiting strategies to consider.
-Your job post will appear on and link to your company page, so potential talent will likely check you out there!
+To get started with optimizing for job ads on Facebook, there are some recruiting strategies to consider.
+Your job post will appear on and link to your company page, so potential talent will likely check you out there.

 - What is employer branding?
 From your careers site to your company Facebook page, everything you are putting out there should be consistent.
-This includes the impression that talent gets when viewing your company online and visiting it in person!
-Don’t break expectations (in a bad way)
+This includes the impression that talent gets when viewing your company online and visiting it in person.
+Don’t break expectations (unless you’re positively exceeding them).

 - Content curation on your social pages, including Facebook, can be key to giving talent the right impression of your company.
-Are you posting content that the right hire would be excited about?
-Sell your company by posting innovative content that reflects your vision.
+Are you posting content that the right hire would feel excited and enthusiastic about?
+Sell your company by posting innovative content that reflects your company’s vision and ethos.
+Plus, this works a treat for harvesting a strong cultural fit for applicant’s impressions.

 Automated responses on Messenger

 - You can receive applications via email and/or Facebook Messenger.
-Make sure your Messenger application is set up to answer basic questions about the company candidates may have.
-Further, don’t forget to check it!
+Make sure your Messenger application is set up to answer basic questions about the company candidates may have automatically.
+Further, don’t forget to check your messages.
 It will help immensely to promote your jobs through recruitment software.
-No applications will be missed.
+That way, no applications will be missed.

 Personal outreach on Messenger

 - This could be effective if you find particularly promising potential talent.
-Craft a message to send them asking them to apply.
-But be careful: Facebook cracks down on too many duplicate messages at a time to different users!
+Craft a message that asks them to apply.
+But be careful: Facebook cracks down on too many duplicate messages at a time to different users.
+If we’re honest, you should be creating messages that are tailored to the recipient anyway.
+A little copying and pasting is fine, but ensure you personalize everything.

 Creative recruitment media

 - This can be anything from funny GIFS of the team to virtual reality tours of the office.
-Think outside the box with this one!
+Think outside the box with this one.
+Creativity is highly valued by jobseekers, and showing that your company doesn’t take themselves too seriously and can embrace enjoyment will make it all the more tempting when you post a job vacancy.

 Employee networks and referrals